My vision is to help you to make the most of your world - live the life you've always wanted to live - your best life ever.

 -Learn mindfulness skills to help you create a rich, full and meaningful life.

-The Early Bird Price is only £50 until end of April - contact Sandy to book.
+The cost is just £50 for the whole day - contact Sandy to book.

 Psychology - The Basics